KojoBailey/binary-cpp-library/README.md

 # [Binary++](https://github.com/KojoBailey/binary-cpp-library)
+\[WARNING] This documentation is currently outdated and in need of updating.
+This warning will disappear once resolved.

 This library for **C++** aims to make reading and writing binary data **quick 'n' easy**, using my own experience as someone who frequently works with raw binary/hexadecimal data.

 Although I don't expect this to grow massively popular or anything, I do aim to make this library as open-purposed as possible, as well as compliant to the consistencies of the C++ standard library.
 That way, it can have use in a wide variety of projects that do deal with binary data.
 For that reason as well, feedback is much appreciated.